cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-02-22-how-phd-profiles-are-evaluated.md

 Overall, most people agree that success in academia is based on **prestige** and **networking**.
 The prestige is often obtained through impactful publications, and it can be roughly measured with some bibliometric variables.
 There are several metrics that attempt to rank researchers, more notably are the citations count and [H-index](https://en.wikipedia.org/wiki/H-index).

-There is also other metrics that consider the teaching experience.
+Apart from the research-based metrics, other metrics consider the teaching experience.
 For example, the number of supervised students, courses taught, etc.
 On the other hand, networking determines the chances to get well positioned by meeting the “right people.”
 These people are the already established professors you may contact in the future when seeking for academic job opportunities.